 Merlins are very widespread raptors and can be found in some capacity in all of North America.
 In the early 20th century their population was on the decline, but they have since recovered and are listed as low concern.
 Merlins are usually on the move stalking sparrows and other small birds so they aren’t easy to spot.
 When they aren’t in flight they’re perched high in the treetops and thinking about their next meal.
 So keep an eye out near forest edges and on low perches in open grasslands.

 Length: 14.2-19.3 in

 Weight: 18.7-56.4 oz

 Wingspan: 39.4-43.3 in

-Peregrine Falcons have a year-round range in western Colorado, and a migratory range only in eastern parts of the state.
+Peregrine Falcons have a winter range in southern Texas, but the rest of the state may only see them during spring and fall migration.
 Many Peregrines migrate far north to arctic regions of Canada and even Greenland each year to breed.
 At one point in the mid 20th century their population was almost eradicated due to pesticides, they have since made a comeback and are regularly seen in the wild.

 Peregrines are not only the fastest bird, but the fastest animals on the planet reaching speeds of well over 200 mph when diving for prey.
 Some sources claim up to 240 mph.
 They can be found in many National Parks in the United States including the Great Smoky Mountains, Yellowstone, Acadia, Rocky Mountain, and Zion.
 There are an estimated 23,000 Peregrine Falcons currently living in the United States.